ngs/sources.ngs.io/source/en/2014-04-16-middleman-google-analytics.md

 <%= google_analytics_universal_tag %>
 ```

-I also send a pull request to add [unit tests] the project does not have yet.
+I also sent a pull request to add [unit tests] the project does not have yet.
 I enjoyed [Cucumber] coding <3

 [danielbayerlein/middleman-google-analytics#14: **Added Cucumber tests**][pr14]